 What is the Mentoring Circle?

-Part of the mission of the VCU Alumni African American Alumni Council is to promote and contribute to the recruitment and retention of African American students.
+Part of the mission of the VCU Alumni African American Alumni Council is to promote and contribute to the recruitment and retention of Black students.

-Initiated, sponsored and supported by AAAC members, the Mentoring Circle connects current African American undergraduate students with alumni who have agreed to serve as a mentor for one year.
+Initiated, sponsored and supported by AAAC members, the award-winning Mentoring Circle connects current Black students with alumni who have agreed to serve as a mentor for one year.
 As Oprah Winfrey said, “A mentor is someone who allows you to see hope within yourself.”

 * Estimated since 2015